-Crater Lake National Park as a side trip, having choice of stopping over at Medford for automobile stage trip to the park and return, or of taking advantage of the following optional routing permitted, without charge, by the Southern Pacific Railroad: Tickets reading from San Francisco to Portland, for example, will be honored from San Francisco to Klamath Falls and from Medford to Portland.
+During summer season round-trip excursion tickets at reduced fares are sold at Southern Pacific Railroad stations in California and Oregon to Crater Lake National Park as a destination.
+Passengers holding through round-trip excursion or one-way tickets to other destinations, reading via Southern Pacific Railroad to or from Portland, Oreg., will find stop-over privileges available and may visit Crater Lake National Park as a side trip, having choice of stopping over at Medford for automobile stage trip to the park and return, or of taking advantage of the following optional routing permitted, without charge, by the Southern Pacific Railroad: Tickets reading from San Francisco to Portland, for example, will be honored from San Francisco to Klamath Falls and from Medford to Portland.
 Tickets reading from Portland to San Francisco, for example, will be honored from Portland to Medford and Klamath Falls to San Francisco.
-Rates for automobile stage service between railroad stations and Crater Lake National Park are shown on page 15.
+Rates for automobile stage service between railroad stations and Crater Lake National Park are shown on page 20.